TigranGabrielyan/jel/README.md

 # How To Build
  - To build the library with all tests and samples `./build.sh` command should be executed.
  - To generate doxygen documentation `./doc_gen.sh` should be executed.
+Documentation will be generated in the `./docs` folder.
  - To clean all temporary generated file `./clean.sh` should be executed.

 # How To Run